 --accordion-hover-bg: var(--background-color-subtle);

-To add accordion group management to a collapsible area, add the data attribute data-bs-parent="#selector".
+To enable accordion-like group management within a collapsible area, append the data-bs-parent="#selector" attribute.

 const accordionCollapseElementList = document.querySelectorAll('#myAccordion .collapse')